 Death has shadowed and shaped my thoughts in many ways these last few months.
 Does it matter whether I die in a shooting, a mugging, an accident, an illness, or old age?
 Dead is dead, and dead is inevitable.
 How it comes is no longer relevant once it comes.
-When the Hereafter arrives, I doubt anyone stands complaining about how he/she got there.
-Thus, I have come to believe that the real tragedy of death is not in the dying, but in the living.
+When a soul steps into Eternity, I doubt anyone stands complaining about HOW he/she got there.
+The real tragedy of death is not in the dying but in the living.

 Why do we mourn?
-On one level, we grieve that which is lost to us or to someone we love.
+On one level, we grieve a loss.
 Death is an assault on the fabric of life.
-Whether it comes gently (as in age and illness), or violently (as in accident and assult), the hole it leaves behind is real.
+Whether it comes gently (as in age and illness), or violently (as in accident and assault), the hole it leaves behind is real.
 “Your life is not your own,” as many have said.
-We are each connected to so many others by relationships spun from the invisible threads of word and deed, experience, memory, and responsibility.
-The final cut that severs these threads is painful, and the emptiness left behind is palpable.
+We are connected to so many others by relationships spun from the invisible threads of word, deed, experience, memory, and responsibility.
+The final cut that severs these threads is painful, and the emptiness palpable.
 It ripples through the threads even to those beyond the edge of the hole.
-Those who remain are left to cover and close the gap as best they know how.
+Those who are left must close the gap as best they know how.
 Loss, however, is only the first kind of pain.

 There is another kind of pain that hangs on the heart of every mourner by a grave.
+Standing at its edge, we cannot help but face the truth of the life lived … or not yet lived … or never lived.
 “She was so young.
 She never got a chance!”
 “He had so much left to live for.”
 “She was such a help to the community, such a role-model.”
 “He was just starting to get his life sorted out.
 Why this?”
 “Why couldn’t she change?”
 “Why would he choose to leave me behind?”
-Standing at the edge of the grave, we cannot help but face the truth of the life lived … or not yet lived … or never lived.
 When youths die, we grieve that they had so little opportunity.
-We scorn the years of pain that they have avoided, and grieve all they have missed: a chance to know love, joy, and wonder.
+It’s not about the pain they avoided as much as the good they have missed: a chance to know love, joy, and wonder.
 When elders die, we reflect on the quality of of the life lived.
 Was she patient?
 Was he kind?
 Was she bitter?
 Was he self-obsessed?
 We may praise the good qualities of the one we lay to rest, but in our hearts, we weigh all the hard and ugly truths as well.
 We grieve, not only for the loss of the person, but for the cumulative losses of the life.
 This is the subtle question that death asks of every mourner: how did he/she live?
-Riding the coattails of this question: how are you living?
+Riding the coat-tails of this question: how are you living?
 It is possible to waste a life.

-Every day we live is another day of grace, a divine forbearance, an opportunity to seek life and to nourish others.
+Every day we live is another day of grace — divine patience.
+Every day is an opportunity to seek life and to nourish others.
 Will we persist in our anger, our bitterness, our self-righteous independence?
 Will we spend our precious days shaking our fist at the sky?
 At God?
 At humanity, our parents, our siblings, our spouses, our children, our exes, our country, our leaders, our teachers?
 Will we wallow in despair?
 Resign ourselves to cynicism?

 We cannot know the minds and hearts of the shooters in Vegas and Texas.
-What little we do know though (and what we might safely guess) is that, in these two lives, anger and despair came to fruition in the form of madness and violence.
-The most profound tragedy of all was not that many died, but that these two lives had so long been emptied of hope, joy, peace, courage, and love.
+What we might safely guess though is that, in these two lives, anger and despair came to fruition in the form of madness and violence.
+The most profound tragedy of all was not that many died, but that these two men lived lives so empty of hope, joy, peace, courage, and love.